atiumcache/git_wizard/README.md

 - **[4] Synchronization**: Push, pull, and fetch changes from remote repositories.
 - **[5] Inspection and Maintenance**: View commit logs, check repository status, and manage stashes.
 - **[q] Exit**: Exit the Git Wizard.

+## Future Work
+This is still a work in progress and improvements are planned, including:

+- Inform the user of the commands being used, so they can learn how to use Git themselves.

 ## Contributing